 Should I be concerned about the amount of sodium in peanuts?

 A common misconception is that peanuts and peanut butter are high in sodium.
-However, a ¼-cup (60-mL) serving of unsalted, dry roasted peanuts, as well as a 2-tbsp (30-mL) serving of natural peanut butter, each contain only 2 mg of sodium, and are considered sodium-free.
+However, a 50-gram serving of unsalted, dry roasted peanuts, as well as a 1-tbsp (15-mL) serving of natural peanut butter, contains only 1-3 mg of sodium, and is considered sodium-free.

-Peanut butter also contains much less sodium than people may think – most contains less than 140 mg of sodium per serving and is considered “low in sodium” by the Canadian Food Inspection Agency’s Industry Labeling Tool.
+Peanut butter also contains much less sodium than people may think – most contains less than 140 mg of sodium per serving and is considered “low in sodium” by the Canadian Food Inspection Agency.

 Are peanuts considered heart-healthy?

 Around the world, studies have confirmed that regularly eating nuts and peanuts can help reduce the risk of coronary heart disease (CHD).
 Information from the Practice-based Evidence in Nutrition (PEN, 2019-07-18) confirms that a Portfolio Diet, Mediterranean Diet and DASH Diet (Dietary Approaches to Stop Hypertension) are all recommended to lower LDL-C (Low Density Lipoprotein-C) levels and reduce the risk of cardiovascular disease.
 Nuts including peanuts are an important component of each of these dietary patterns.